TomSpencerLondon/coder-craftsman/src/pages/2019-12-13-post-one/index.md

 ---
 path: "/post-one"
 date: "2019-12-13"
-title: "Java Programming"
+title: "Java Programming An introduction"
 author: "Tom Spencer"
 ---

-# Java Programming An introduction

 The following is a short summary of my first learnings in Java.
 In this article I would like to focus on three parts of Java Language.
 Firstly, Data Structures, i.e. how to organise data in Java.
 Secondly, I will talk about Threads, as in how Java can be executed.
 Thirdly, I will talk about Networking with Java, i.e. how we can connect to databases and create servers with Java.